gwu-libraries/python-camp/_sources/glossary.md

     Like elements in {term}`list`s, we can access characters within string by their {term}`index`.
 We can also create {term}`slice`s of strings.

     Strings have {term}`method`s, such as `split()`.
 See the [Python documentation](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str) for a complete list.

+test

+    A test in the context of programming is typically some code designed to check the functionality of other code.
+For instance, when developing an application, programmers will typically write multiple tests that can be used to confirm that various parts of the application work as intended.
+This approach is particularly helpful when the application goes through multiple development cycles, receiving bug fixes and enhancements.
+In such situations, having a suite of tests ensures that changes to one part of the application don't break other parts of the application.

 type